dawnis/evo_rl/README.md

 A code snippet is reproduced here:

 ```
-#A script which trains an agent to solve the mountain car task in OpenAI's Gymnasium
+#A Python script which trains an agent to solve the mountain car task in OpenAI's Gymnasium

 import evo_rl
 import logging